anoma/anoma/tech-specs/src/explore/design/dkg.md

 We first describe each new message type needed for the protocol.
 - `Deal`: This message contains the PVSS transcript from a validator acting as a dealer
-- `Aggregate`: Combine the PVSS instances into a single one, thereby producing the final key.
+- `Aggregate`: Add the combined PVSS transcripts as well as each transcript included in the aggregation in the header of a proposed block
 - `Complain`: A message stating that a given validator's PVSS transcript or a block proposer's aggregation failed verification.